How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 Summary

-You may run into certain issues like these, particularly if you're an initial Mac user getting used to macOS.
-Luckily, you can easily get through the majority of them.
+You may encounter certain issues, especially if you're a new Mac user getting accustomed to macOS.
+Fortunately, you can easily navigate through most of them.

 Hopefully, you have understood how to stop Mac from sleeping.
-In case you have lost data while preventing data loss while using Mac sleep mode, you must download Deep Data Recovery for Mac!
+If you have lost data while using Mac sleep mode, you can download Deep Data Recovery for Mac to prevent further data loss.

 How to Stop Mac from Sleeping FAQs